Head and Neck Cancers: Oropharyngeal Cancer

 The two strains of HSV are Type I (HSV-1) which appears as cold sores or fever blisters on the face and lips and is spread through saliva, and Type II (HSV-2) which is sexually transmitted and causes local sores in the genital area.

-In either type, there may be one more many ulcers that are reddish in color and eventually scab over.
+In either type, there may be ulcers that are reddish in color and eventually scab over.
 The virus is incurable but is generally dormant and can appear during times of stress, both physical and psychological, that affect the immune system.

 People may have enlarged lymph nodes or fever during a herpes outbreak.
 Avoiding physical contact with another person’s sores and antiviral medications, both oral and topical, can prevent their spread and help control an active infection.